Novelty Detector Technology

 A Dynamic Graph

 thatDot Novelty Detector builds a dynamic graphical model of the dataset in real-time.
 This is generally a challenging problem—often calling for a graph database or other complex tools.
-But those tools aren’t built for streaming data and end up crushed under the load of a high volume of streaming input data and the voluminous computation that results.
+But those tools aren’t built for streaming data and end up crushed under the load of a high volume of streaming input data and the voluminous computation that result.
 To overcome this challenge, we built Novelty Detector on top of Quine.
-Connect is a streaming graph interpreter, capable of high-volume data processing and storage.
+Quine is a streaming graph interpreter, capable of high-volume data processing and storage.
 Using Quine, we construct and maintain the graphical model that represents the incoming data.
 Quine records the historical facts and computes all the necessary probabilities and information measures needed to produce a score for each incoming data item.
 That graph interpreter can compare scores across the entire data context and explain what about the data was so novel.
 All of this is accomplished in real-time so that streaming results are scored immediately as they flow through the system.

 The final result is a high-throughput, low-latency, high-cardinality, categorical data analysis tool capable of scoring the novelty of all incoming data in real-time.
 Streaming data dynamically updates a probabilistic graphical model to compute information content assessed holistically with the data context to provide a novelty score useful for finding anomalies and explaining the result.
 All together, thatDot Novelty Detector